L.A. Derby Dolls Official Rules

 In each Jam, the two teams square off against one another with 5 skaters per team.
 The 5 skaters are divided into 4 defensive players known as Blockers (one of whom wears a striped helmet cover and is called the Pivot; like a quarterback, this position is the play-caller and controls her pack), and a points-scoring skater, known as a Jammer (identified by a helmet cover with a star).

 The Blockers skate together in a formation known as a Pack.
 The Blockers' job is to stop, obstruct or force the opposing Jammer out of play to prevent her from scoring, while at the same time assisting their own Jammer.
-Play begins when one of the refs signals with a single whistle blast for the Pack to begin moving.
-Once the last Pack member crosses the starting line, another two whistle blasts signal the Jammers to start.
-The jam clock begins with the Jammer start whistle.
+Play begins when one of the refs signals with a single whistle blast for the jam to begin.

-Once the Jam whistle is blown, the Jammers must make their way through the Pack and exit it completely to qualify for scoring.
+Once the Jam whistle is blown, the Jammers must make their way through the Pack and exit it completely to qualify for a scoring round.
 The Blockers from the opposing team will try to prevent them from doing so.

 Once out of the Pack, the Jammers then race to lap the Pack.
-From this point, each time the Jammer laps a member of the opposing team while passes her in-bounds, she receive one point for her team.
+From this point, each time the Jammer laps a member of the opposing team while passes her in-bounds by the hips, she receive one point for her team.

 A Jam is OVER when one of the following occurs: